February 1, 1998

 Update October 27, 1999

 And now for the really bad news.
 On October 27, 1999 both the Nevada Club and Harold's were demolished in preparation for Harrah's to take over the property.
 Of course this comes as no surprise.
-The property is now a huge empty lot between Harrah's and the Virginia Street Arch.
+On this date, the property is a huge empty lot between Harrah's and the Virginia Street Arch.
 As with so many buildings in Reno, the mentality is to tear it down, then figure out what to do with the land.
-Harrah's intends to use it as an 'urban plaza' and eventually proceed with some type of development (Click here to see Harrah's urban plaza, January 2001).
+Harrah's intends to use it as an 'urban plaza' and eventually proceed with some type of development (Click here to see Harrah's urban plaza, 2002).
 In the meantime, the empty lot creates an even greater visual gap than a boarded up casino.
 We now anticipate Harrah's will eventually use the property to construct Reno's next example of today's standard in gaming entertainment, the ever-popular Mega Casino.

 Update, December 27, 2001